python-pillow/Pillow/README.rst

 ..
 Note:: XXX Why are we recommending binaries when we only provide Windows eggs?

-If there is a binary package for your system, that is the easiest way to install Pillow. [[UNDONE: Binary links]]
+If there is a binary package for your system, that is the easiest way to install Pillow.
+Currently we only provide binaries for Windows.

+..
+Note:: UNDONE: Binary links

+..
+Note:: XXX Do we really need to provide binary links?
+At least in the case of eggs… probably not IMHO.

 Build from source
 ~~~~~~~~~~~~~~~~~

-Some of Pillow's features require external libraries.
+Some (most?) of Pillow's features require external libraries.

 * **libjpeg** provides JPEG functionality.